qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 [kubernetes]: https://kubernetes.io/
 [grafana]: https://grafana.com/

-There is a large amount of tools and SaaS providers that support the aggregation of the above-mentioned data sources.
+There is a large amount of tools and SaaS providers that support the aggregation of the above-mentioned diagnosability data.
 Here, we will propose using the following [Grafana][grafana]-based stack for a [Kubernetes][kubernetes] cluster, which is completely free software:

 * [Prometheus](https://prometheus.io/) to collect metrics